tianrun-chen/SAM-Adapter-PyTorch/README.md

 ```
 !Please note that the SAM model consume much memory.
 We use 4 x A100 graphics card for training.
 If you encounter the memory issue, please try to use graphics cards with larger memory!

-Update on 28 April: We tested the performance of polyp segmentation to show our approach can also work on medical datasets.

-Update on 22 April: We report our SOTA result based on ViT-H version of SAM (use demo.yaml).
-We have also uploaded the yaml config for ViT-L and ViT-B version of SAM, suitable  GPU with smaller memory (e.g. NVIDIA Tesla V-100), although they may compromise on accuracy.

 4. Evaluation:
 ```bash